Crossed product C*-algebras associated with non-minimal actions on the circle: The results

 \begin{proof} Since $\supp(\mu)$ is a non-empty closed (hence compact) and $G$-invariant set, it contains a minimal set $Y\subseteq \supp(\mu)$.
 Since $G$ is amenable, there exists a Borel measure $\nu \in M_G(Y)\subseteq M_G(X)$ such that $\nu(Y) = 1$.
 By unique ergodicity, we have $\nu = \mu$ and hence $\mu(Y) = 1$.
 It follows from the definition of $\supp(\mu)$ that $\supp(\mu)\subseteq Y$, hence $\supp(\mu) = Y$ is a minimal set.
 If $Y_1,Y_2\subseteq X$ are two minimal sets then since $Y_1\cap Y_2$ is also closed and $G$-invariant, either $Y_1 = Y_2$ or $Y_1$ and $Y_2$ are disjoint.
 If $Y_1$ and $Y_2$ are disjoint, then $\mu_i := \mu|_{Y_i}$ determine two distinct probability measures, contradicting uniqueness of $\mu$.
 Hence $\supp(\mu)$ is the unique minimal set. \end{proof}

 \begin{cor} Let $G\curvearrowright \Tb$ be a free action of a countably infinite discrete abelian group.
 Then $C(\Tb)\rtimes G$ has a unique tracial state $\tau$ satisfying

 where $\mu$ is the unique measure in $M_G(\Tb)$, $f\in C(\Tb)$ and $g\in G$.
-Moreover, the support of $\tau$ coincides with the unique minimal set for the action and in particular, $\tau$ is faithful if and only if the action is minimal. \end{cor}
+Moreover, the support of $\mu$ coincides with the unique minimal set for the action and in particular, $\tau$ is faithful if and only if the action is minimal. \end{cor}

 \begin{proof} By Proposition~\ref{P-unique erg} and Lemma~\ref{L-minimal supp}, $M_G(\Tb) = \{\mu\}$ and $\supp(\mu)$ is the unique minimal set.
 By \cite[Corollary 2.8]{KawTakTom90}, tracial states on $C(\Tb)\rtimes G$ correspond bijectively to $G$-invariant probability measures, so there is a unique tracial state $\tau$ of the form (\ref{trace_eqn}).
-The support of $\tau$ coincides with the support of $\mu$ and so faithfulness holds if and only if $\supp(\mu) = \Tb$, i.e., if and only if the action is minimal. \end{proof}
+Finally, $\tau$ is faithful if and only if $\mu$ has full support which, since $\supp(\mu)$ is the unique minimal set, holds if and only if the action is minimal. \end{proof}

 \begin{cor} Let $G\curvearrowright \Tb$ be a free Denjoy action of a countably infinite discrete abelian group.
 Then the quotient $C(Y)\rtimes G$ as in (\ref{exact_2}) has a unique tracial state $\tau'$ satisfying $\tau = \tau'\circ q$, where $\tau$ is the unique tracial state on $C(\Tb)\rtimes G$. \end{cor}